 2) Bad Fuse or Relay

 Fuses and relays are easy to check and cheap to replace.
 If you are trying to troubleshoot at home, this is often a great first step.
+Some symptoms of a bad fuel pump relay are similar to fuel pump failure, but a relay is much cheaper to replace.

 3) Poor Electrical Connection